Emora Health Logo

 Biography

-I am a compassionate and collaborative therapist dedicated to supporting children, adolescents, and young adults through life transitions, school and social challenges, trauma, grief, and emotional wellness.
+I am a compassionate and collaborative therapist dedicated to supporting children, adolescents, and adults through life transitions, school and social challenges, trauma, grief, and emotional wellness.
 I graduated from Adelphi University with specialized training in Trauma-Focuses Cognitive Behavioral Therapy and Childhood Traumatic Grief.
 My approach is empathetic, supportive, and client-centered, with a focus on creating a safe space where clients feel heard, understood, and empowered.

 Specializes in